Decreased Appetite: Causes, Diagnosis and Treatment

 • chemotherapy drugs

-A doctor will look at all of the symptoms a person is experiencing and use them to determine the possible cause of the loss of appetite.
+A doctor will examine all of a person's symptoms and use them to determine the possible cause of the decreased Appetite.

 A doctor can examine a person's abdomen by feeling with the hand for unusual swelling, lumps, or tenderness.
-This can help them find out if a gastrointestinal disorder is causing loss of appetite.
+This can help them find out if a gastrointestinal disorder is causing a decreased Appetite.

 A doctor can also run tests to help them determine the cause.
 The tests may include: